Injuries Caused by Stove Tip-Over Accidents

 - A landlord rents an apartment that has an improperly secured oven or range.

 Manufacturers design stoves that can easily tip over.
 They could design appliances with more weight on the back, but the cheaper alternative is for them to continue making light-weight ranges that are prone to tip and pose a grave threat to consumers.
 The government and the manufacturers have been aware of the problem for decades.

 CONTACT AN EXPERIENCED SANTA ROSA PERSONAL INJURY LAWYER

-Our attorneys in California are experienced in handling product liability claims.
+in California are experienced in handling product liability claims.
 We have seen the devastation caused by burn injuries.
 We understand the frustration felt by victims who simply want to get the compensation they are owed for their losses.
 If you or someone you love was injured, take action today!
 Contact a tough-minded lawyer from our firm.
-Call (866) 361-7546.
-At The Law Offices of Freeman & Freeman, we’re on your side.
+Call (707) 575-7141.
+At The Law Offices of Freeman & Freeman, we're on your side.

 Our team is ready to confidentially review your case for free.